POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 .. _pipeline_step4:

-Step4: training of the interpolators
+Step 4: training of the interpolators
 ------------------------------------

 To get interpolated data from our grids, we train in this step an interpolator